fouge/fouge.github.io/_posts/2020-05-04-build-a-blockchain-part-1.md

 ---
 layout: post
-title: I am building a blockchain - Part 1
+title: If you want to know more about blockchains, build one.
-description: The best way to learn more about blockchain technologies is to build a blockchain.
+description: Learning by doing.
+Why did I choose the Substrate framework to learn more about blockchain technologies?
 date: 2020-05-04
 author: Cyril
 meta: